analogjs/analog/apps/docs-app/docs/experimental/sfc/index.md

 The new [`model` signal API](https://angular.io/api/core/model) is not yet supported.

-# Dedicated Template and Style Files
+# Using an External Template and Styles

 If you like the developer experience of Analog's `<script>` to build your logic, but don't want your template and styling in the same file, you can break those out to their own files using: